 Onto the churches and cemeteries!
 Believe it or not, visiting a churchyard cemetery in downtown Charleston is not as easy as you might think.
 Many are only open for a few hours a day, and some are only open by appointment.
 Since I did not know this, we were not prepared for visiting these cemeteries.
 I did, however, ooh and ahh over many we passed by.
 One churchyard we were only able to get a glimpse of through the gates was St. Michael's.

 This is a church and cemetery to which I must return.
 St. Michael's is the oldest church edifice in the city of Charleston.
 The cornerstone was laid in 1752.
 Except for the addition of the sacristy in 1883, the structure of the building has been changed little.
-President George Washington worshipped at St. Michael's in 1791, and General Robert E. Lee worshipped there about 70 years later.
+President George Washington worshiped at St. Michael's in 1791, and General Robert E. Lee worshiped there about 70 years later.
 The pews made of native cedar are the same as they have always been.
 All of this I learned after our arrival in Charleston.
 Again, I was unprepared for a visit.
 I must do better research!

 One churchyard we were able to visit was St. Philip's.
 It was established in 1680.
 This cemetery took my breath away.
 The stones and artwork were beautiful.
 I took many photos, as well as a short video.
 I hope you will follow the link to my page on Southern Graves dedicated to St. Philip's Church Cemetery.
 Edward Rutledge, a signer of the Declaration of Independence, is buried in the churchyard.
 Another notable figure, Major General Thomas Pinckney, is also buried there.
 I wrote about the Major in From the Life of General Thomas Pinckney.